-The delayed-sweep feature of the 2213A can be used to provide higher apparent magnification than is provided by the X10 Magnifier switch.
-Apparent magnification occurs as a result of displaying a selected portion of the trace (INTENS HORIZONTAL MODE) at a faster sweep speed (DLY'D HORIZONTAL MODE).
+The delayed-sweep feature of the 2215A can be used to provide higher apparent magnification than is provided by the X10 Magnifier switch.
+Apparent magnification occurs as a result of displaying a selected portion of the A trace at a faster sweep speed (B Sweep speed).
+The A SEC/DIV switch setting determines how often the B trace will be displayed.
+Since the B Sweep can occur only once for each A Sweep, the A Sweep time duration sets the amount of time elapse between succeeding B Sweeps.